einbahnstrasse/MHL-Physical-Modeling/april-recording-setup.md

 * 2 x microphone stands
 * 1 x Yamaha TF3 mixing console (in flight case; see photos)
 * 1 x Genelec 8030 loudspeaker (for on-stage monitor)
+* 2 x long network cables ("ethernet" cables) (not the long orange one, but 2 long cables that can go from the stage to mix position)
 * 1 x small audio snake (the kind we used at our Winter concert)
 * 5 x 10-meter XLR cables
 * ? x XLR-to-TRS ("jack") cables